jesperolsson-se/sliding-window/README.md

 of their own.

 In other words, our algorithm will be a bit more compilated than the one above:
-Six changable dimensions rather than one, all of which is dependent on another.
+Six changable dimensions rather than one, all of which are dependent on another.
-As shown in Fig. 3, the number of adults determine the amount of newborn rabbits, while most other dimensions just rotates by one stage.
+As shown in Fig. 3, the number of adults determine the amount of newborn rabbits, while most other dimensions just rotate by one stage.
 The exception is when the four-monthers become adult (as they are an addition rather than a replacement).